LacunaSpace/orbit-tools/README.md

 the data from all TLEs in the given file (which may also be `-` to read from `stdin`, or omitted to use the contents of `$ORBIT_TOOLS_TLE`) will be shown.

-To show just the data from a specific satellite, use the `--name` option:
+To show just the data from a specific satellite, use the `--satellite-name` option:
 ```
-tleinfo --name=ls1 /path/to/TLE.txt
+tleinfo --satellite-name=ls1 /path/to/TLE.txt
 ```

 `tlegen`